hyebin26/react_stockgame/README.md

 ## Stock Game

-1. add responsive css in main.js
+1. add responsive css in hint.jsx, profile.jsx

 ### next to do